sbrudenell/btrfs2s3/README.md

 - Delete expired read-only snapshots.
 - Delete expired backups.

-By default, `btrfs2s3 run` will print a preview of what actions would be done, and prompt for confirmation.
+By default, `btrfs2s3 update` will print a preview of what actions would be done, and prompt for confirmation.
 It will refuse to run in a non-interactive terminal, unless `--force` is supplied.

-Currently, the main way to use `btrfs2s3` is to set up `btrfs2s3 run` to run in a crontab.
-Note that `btrfs2s3 run` may be long-running or not, depending on whether it's uploading a new full backup, so you may need some protection in your crontab configuration to ensure only one copy of of `btrfs2s3 run` will run at one time.
+Currently, the main way to use `btrfs2s3` is to set up `btrfs2s3 update` to run in a crontab.
+Note that `btrfs2s3 update` may be long-running or not, depending on whether it's uploading a new full backup, so you may need some protection in your crontab configuration to ensure only one copy of of `btrfs2s3 update` will run at one time.
-`btrfs2s3 run` does not guarantee this on its own.
+`btrfs2s3 update` does not guarantee this on its own.

 `--pretend`: Instead of performing actions, *only* print the preview of what actions would be performed, then exit.